samarth2015/rock_paper_scissor/README.md

 ## Objective
 The goal of this project was to develop an engaging game with a user-friendly interface, offering different levels of difficulty to cater to various skill levels.

-## Role and Responsibilities
-**Role: Frontend Developer**

-### Responsibilities
-- Designed and implemented the game interface using HTML, CSS, and JavaScript.
-- Created interactive elements to enhance user engagement.
-- Developed different difficulty levels to provide a varied gaming experience.

 ## Features
 - **User-Friendly Interface**: A simple and intuitive design to ensure an enjoyable user experience.
 - **Multiple Difficulty Levels**: Choose between easy, medium, and hard levels to challenge your skills.
 - **Responsive Design**: Optimized for both desktop and mobile devices for smooth gameplay.

-## Actions Taken
-- Built a responsive and engaging game interface.
-- Integrated logic for different difficulty levels to provide a challenging gameplay experience.
-- Ensured smooth gameplay through efficient coding and thorough debugging.

-## Results and Impact
-- Delivered a fully functional and engaging web-based game.
-- Improved skills in frontend development, particularly in creating interactive web applications.
-- Enhanced understanding of user experience and interface design.

 ## How to Play
 1. Open the game in your web browser.